pydoit/doit/doc/cmd_other.rst

    up-to-date status.
 So only use this command if you are sure it is OK for your tasks.

-   If the DB already has any saved `values` or `result` they will be preserved otherwise they will not be set at all.
+   If the database already has any saved `values` or `result` they will be preserved otherwise they will not be set at all.